 - The willingness to engage in professional conversations as a norm of professional practice, unbounded by time or place, is endemic to the faculty culture. - There is a common and unquestioned commitment to the mission of the school.
-There is generative conversation about the translation of that mission to every area of school life and to every developmental stage of the students. - Study of the research and improvements in the practice of learning and teaching are valued.
-Best practice should imply a journey, not an ending! - The faculty collaborate to ensure that their own improving practice is aligned (not identical) and that it is clear what is meant by curriculum, assessment, and standards. - Faculty examine practice in their own classrooms and those of their colleagues, critique on the basis of student learning, and implement on the basis of continual improvement.
+There is generative conversation about the translation of that mission to every area of school life and to every developmental stage of the children. - Study of the research and improvements in the practice of learning and teaching are valued.
+Best practice should imply a journey, not an ending. - The teachers collaborate to ensure that their own improving practice is aligned (not identical) and that it is clear what is meant by pedagogy, curriculum, assessment, and standards. - Teachers examine practice in their own classrooms and those of their colleagues, critique on the basis of each-child learning, and implement on the basis of continual improvement.

 The Love Principle is both individual and corporate.
 It certainly is individual.
-Each faculty member is just (accurate and fair), while always supporting the student through thick and thin.
+Each teacher must be just (accurate and fair) while supporting the child through thick and thin.
 As Jesus identified the failings of those around him, so he also drew people to himself so that they could be healed.
 While we are not so grandiose, nonetheless, we are an important echo of his ministry in the lives of our students.
 Through us, they will have a glimpse of the eternal.
-This principle is also corporate.
+This Principle is also corporate.
 We cannot do this on our own.
-Together with our colleagues (and assuredly with study and prayer), we must become a Christian Professional Learning Community where being just and loving is encoded in everyday practice, an environment in which learning becomes not just possible but profound for each student.
+Together with our colleagues (and assuredly with study and prayer), we must become a Christian Professional Learning Community where being just and loving is encoded in everyday practice, an environment in which learning becomes not just possible but profound for each child.

-And that is the final point of this principle.
-It is not enough for us to do this for some, most, or even almost all students.
-As families are called to our mission and students enter our hallways, so our measure of success individually and corporately is 100%.
-Outside of circumstances where the student or family must be counseled out, our measure of success is absolute - all "100" students must be met, nurtured, and brought to a place of success.
+And that is the final point of this Principle.
+It is not enough for us to do this for some, most, or even almost all of our children.
+As families are called to our mission and the child enters our hallways, so our measure of success individually and corporately is 100%.
+Outside of circumstances where the child or family must be counseled out, our measure of success is absolute - all "100" children must be met, nurtured, and brought to a place of success.
 "What do you think?
-If a man owns a hundred sheep, and one of them wanders away, will he not leave the ninetynine on the hills and go to look for the one that wandered off?"
+If a man owns a hundred sheep, and one of them wanders away, will he not leave the ninety-nine on the hills and go to look for the one that wandered off?"
 (Matthew 18:12).

-The Love Principle looks easier than it actually is.
+The Love Principle looks easier than it is.
 To be just and loving every minute of every day of every week of every month of every year can only be accomplished through personal and corporate commitment to the task.
 "Finally, brothers and sisters, rejoice!
 Strive for full restoration, encourage one another, be of one mind, live in peace.
 And the God of love and peace will be with you" (2 Corinthians 13:11).